• Twitter

 Terms of Reference:

-• To carry out an annual review of the staffing structure in consultation with the Head Teacher and the Finance Committee.
+• Carry out an annual review of the staffing structure in consultation with the Head Teacher and Finance and Premises Committee.

-• To oversee the appointment procedure for all staff.
+• Oversee the recruitment and selection procedures for all staff.

 Delegation to the Head Teacher